“How long will my brake pads last?”

 - Uses high-quality replacement parts,

 - And offers a comprehensive service warranty.

-But why take the trouble of driving to a brake repair shop when mechanics can come to you to take care of your brake service needs, instead?
+But why go through the trouble of driving to a brake repair shop when mechanics can come to you to take care of your brake service needs, instead?

-RepairSmith is a convenient automotive repair and maintenance solution currently available in Arizona, California, Nevada, Oregon, Texas, and Wisconsin.
+RepairSmith is a convenient automotive repair and maintenance solution.

-- Your brake pad replacements can be easily conducted in your driveway – you won’t need to bring your car into a shop
+- Your brake pad replacements can be easily performed in your driveway – you won’t need to bring your car into a shop

 - High-quality parts, tools, and equipment are used for all repairs